nwsw/nwcplugin-api/api/overview.md

-# NWC User Object Plugin API
+# NWC Object Plugin API

-## User Object Type Naming Conventions
+## Object Type Naming Conventions
-Starting in version 2.75, NoteWorthy Composer includes support for a new `User` object type.
+Starting in version 2.75, NoteWorthy Composer includes support for a new generic object type, that internally is of type `User`.
-These objects include a sub-type which can be subclassed using specially crafted Lua scripts.
-A basic NWC User object can be represented in `nwctxt` as follows:
+This object includes a sub-type which can be subclassed using Lua plugin scripts.
+An example custom NWC object represented by `nwctxt` is shown here:

 ```nwctxt